Built with LiveKit SFU

 When an entire data center fails, customer traffic is automatically migrated to the next closest data center.
 LiveKit's client SDKs will perform a "session migration": moving existing WebRTC sessions to a different media server without service interruption for your users.

 To serve end users around the world, our infrastructure runs across multiple Cloud vendors and data centers.
-Today we have data centers in North America, Europe, and Asia, delivering under 100ms of latency for users in those regions.
+Today we have data centers in North America, South America, Southeast Asia, East Asia, and Europe, delivering under 100ms of latency for users in those regions.

 Designed to scale